elliothegamer2/HyperionHub/README.md

 <details closed>
 <summary>Downgrade</summary>
 <br>
-     Using Chrome100.dev we can downgrade
+     Using Chrome100.dev we can downgrade your chromebook
 </br>

    ### What you will need

-   -a USB Flash Drive with I recomennd one with 16G
+   -a USB Flash Drive with I recomennd one with 16G <br>
    -a brain you skid

    </br>